Go to content

 Promises on reform

 Votes are set to be won and lost on NHS dentistry.
-It’s set a be a top issue on the doorstep, and now all the major parties have finally set out their stalls.
+It’s set to be a top issue on the doorstep, and now all the major parties have finally set out their stalls.

 We’ve set out a vision for a dental service that is fit for the future, and any real progress hinges on a decisive break from a failed NHS contract.